Climate and Average Weather Year Round in Oak Harbor Washington, United States

 The average hourly wind speed in Oak Harbor experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 5.8 months, from October 18 to April 12, with average wind speeds of more than 4.6 miles per hour.
-The windiest day of the year is December 3, with an average hourly wind speed of 6.2 miles per hour.
+The windier part of the year lasts for 5.8 months, from October 19 to April 13, with average wind speeds of more than 4.6 miles per hour.
+The windiest month of the year in Oak Harbor is December, with an average hourly wind speed of 6.1 miles per hour.

-The calmer time of year lasts for 6.2 months, from April 12 to October 18.
-The calmest day of the year is August 10, with an average hourly wind speed of 3.0 miles per hour.
+The calmer time of year lasts for 6.2 months, from April 13 to October 19.
+The calmest month of the year in Oak Harbor is August, with an average hourly wind speed of 3.1 miles per hour.

 The predominant average hourly wind direction in Oak Harbor varies throughout the year.